 It used to be that wedding registries were intended to help the bride and groom outfit the new home they’d be sharing together.
 One or both would have been living with their parents before the wedding, of course; so they wouldn’t have a set of cutlery, dishes, or towels.
 These days, the couple is much more likely to be living together before the ceremony; or at least living in separate, well-appointed apartments.
 So why not have a little fun with your wedding registry?
 Let your shared interests as a couple be your guide to asking for gifts you will actually enjoy and use.
-Here are a few examples of creative and fun wedding registry ideas.
+Here are a few examples of creative wedding registries that can illustrate who you really are.

 If you and your significant other are into the great outdoors, why not make a registry at REI?
 Put the sleeping bags, tents, camp stoves, and backpacks of your dreams on the list.
 Then, you can celebrate your honeymoon backpacking through a national park!

 If you don’t need a toaster or a blender, why not roll your wedding registry into your honeymoon?
 Instead of gifts you don’t need, Wanderable can help you make memories that will last a lifetime.
 The site lets you create a registry of experiences and trips you and your spouse would like to do, and guests can contribute directly to the travel expenses.